davidpallmann/hashnode-backups/clt7n9l8d00020aju6t9z2hvx.md

 You can migrate your existing SQL Server database to AWS in several ways.
 One is to host it on EC2, with [license-included instances](https://docs.aws.amazon.com/sql-server-ec2/latest/userguide/sql-server-on-ec2-licensing-options.html).
 An alternative is to host in a managed relational database service, [Amazon RDS for SQL Server](https://aws.amazon.com/rds/sqlserver/).

 You can accelerate your database migration to the cloud with [AWS Database Migration Service](https://aws.amazon.com/dms/).
-DMS helps move your database and analytics workloads to AWS quickly, securely, with minimal downtime and zero data loss.
+DMS helps move your database and analytics workloads to AWS quickly and securely, with minimal downtime and zero data loss.

 If you're playing .NET Jail Break, this corresponds to *Level 1: Lift and Shift SQL Server Database to the cloud with minimal changes*.